fwextensions/quick-score/README.md

 * `item`: the object that was scored
 * `score`: the highest score from among the individual key scores
 * `scoreKey`: the name of the key with the highest score, which will be an empty string if they're all zero
+* `scoreValue`: the value of the key with the highest score, which makes it easier to access if it's a nested string
 * `scores`: a hash of the individual scores for each key
 * `matches`: a hash of arrays that specify the character ranges of the query match for each key

-When two items have the same score, they're sorted alphabetically and case-insensitively on the first key in the keys array.
+When two items have the same score, they're sorted alphabetically and case-insensitively on the key specified by the `sortKey` option, which defaults to the first item in the keys array.
 In the example above, that would be `title`.

 Each result item also has a `_` property, which caches transformed versions of the item's strings, and might contain additional internal metadata in the future.
 It can be ignored.